monimoyd/customer_segments/README.md

 ### Code

-Template code is provided in the `customer_segments.ipynb` notebook file.
-You will also be required to use the included `visuals.py` Python file and the `customers.csv` dataset file to complete your work.
-While some code has already been implemented to get you started, you will need to implement additional functionality when requested to successfully complete the project.
-Note that the code included in `visuals.py` is meant to be used out-of-the-box and not intended for students to manipulate.
-If you are interested in how the visualizations are created in the notebook, please feel free to explore this Python file.
+The main code`customer_segments.ipynb` notebook file.
+You will also be required to use the included `visuals.py` Python file which performs rendering of output. `customers.csv` dataset  440 data points collected on data found from clients of a wholesale distributor in Lisbon, Portugal.
+Additionally report.html file contains a snapshot of the main code in the jupyter notebook with all code cells executed.

+Thanks to Udacity for some of the code and datasets used in this project
 ### Run

 In a terminal or command window, navigate to the top-level project directory `customer_segments/` (that contains this README) and run one of the following commands: